Illustrations: by Moloud Mazaheri

 Identifying Features: The Moon Jellyfish (Aurelia labiata) ranges from 25 to 40 cm (9.8 to 15.8 in) in diameter and can be easily recognized by the four horseshoe-shaped rings on its bell.
 A. labiata is not perfectly circular, but has multiple ridges around its bell between its rhopalia.
 It also has four oral arms leading up to its mouth and many short tentacles all around its bell.
 A. labiata may be confused with A. aurita, a closely related species found along the eastern Atlantic coast of Northern Europe and the western Atlantic coast of North America in New England and Eastern Canada.

 Habitat: Moon jellyfish are found along the west coast of North America all the way from southern Alaska to southern California and as far out into the open ocean as Hawaii.
 Moon Jellyfish can be found up to 1000m (3280ft) below sea level in waters ranging from -6 to 31 degrees celsius; but often float near the surface, especially in bays and harbours.
 In the summer and through autumn, moon jelly fish are found in dense aggregations.

 Food: A. labiata feeds mainly on zooplankton such as mollusks, crustaceans, fish eggs, and other small jellies.
 The plankton is caught on the mucus lining the bell of the jelly and is moved by cilia to the bell margin.
 From here, tentacles help funnel the food into the manubrium and stomach pouches at the top center of the bell.
+The food is then transported through a system of canals that can be seen in the video.
 When starved, the moon jellyfish can shrink dramatically in size while still retaining functionality.